Manirampur Government High School: Admission

+Students don't need to participate in any admission test for getting chance into this school.
+Presently the admission test is abolished & students are admitted through Lottery system maintained by Ministry of Education.

 Daily assembly

 In order to create disciplined mind and obedience, assembly is called every day before schooling.
 Reciting from Al-Quran, Geeta, oath and singing national anthem of Bangladesh.
 Thus patriotism and moralities are grown in students' minds.